Shane Stanley: Books

-Stanley wrote What You Don't Learn in Film School which released Jan 30, 2018 and co-wrote Bret Michaels's autobiography Roses & Thorns for Simon & Schuster.
-His father Lee's autobiography, Faith in the Land of Make-Believe, is based on the family and their years dealing with juvenile inmates in Los Angeles County, a cause to which Lee dedicated over twenty-five years.
-Stanley was also mentioned in Sweet Demotion, the autobiography by world renown music journalist, Lonn Friend founder of RIP magazine.
+Stanley wrote What You Don't Learn in Film School which was released on Jan 30, 2018 and co-wrote Bret Michaels' autobiography Roses & Thorns for Simon & Schuster.
+His father, Lee's, autobiography, Faith in the Land of Make-Believe, is based on the family and their years dealing with juvenile inmates in Los Angeles County, a cause to which Lee dedicated over twenty-five years.
+Stanley was also mentioned in Sweet Demotion, the autobiography by world renown music journalist Lonn Friend, founder of RIP magazine.